v2sCollections/Constellation/README.md

 ## [Install time](https://)

-This is a large collection I recommend purchasing a Nexus premium account even just for 1 month to install the collection it will make installation much easier.
-And you can just cancel the subscription after the installation if you wish.
+This is a large collection I recommend purchasing a Nexus premium account even just for 1 month to install the collection it will make installation much easier, And you can just cancel the subscription after the installation if you wish.

-**Premium Users**: Takes 15 Min + Semi-automatic.
+**Premium Users**: Takes 30 Min + Semi-automatic.
 You can be AFK with a few Install menus at the end of the installation.\
-**Free Users:** Takes 30 Min + Semi-automatic.
+**Free Users:** Takes 1 Hour + Semi-automatic.
 You will have to click on download for each mod one by one.

 ***